 If you are taking any medications on this list, they should be discontinued 2 weeks before and after your procedure and only acetaminophen products, such as Tylenol, should be taken for pain.
 Most importantly we would like you to avoid high dose vitamin E (anything greater than 40IU), aspirin, anti-inflammatories, herbal medications, supplements (fish oil, omega 3's).
 All other medications - prescriptions, over-the-counter and herbal medications or supplements- that you are currently taking must be specifically cleared by your Doctor prior to surgery.
 It is absolutely necessary that all of your current medications be specifically cleared by your Doctor and the nursing staff.
-There are some foods that are listed below.
-We ask that you refrain from eating excessive amounts of the foods.
-A small amount is appropriate.
+You can eat the foods listed.
+We just ask you to refrain from eating large amounts of the foods listed here.